SPONSOR VERSUS MENTOR: WHAT’S THE DIFFERENCE?

 First, choose someone that you would like to speak on your behalf when you’re not in the room.
 Then, be courageous to ask them directly to be a sponsor!

-Here are three tips for guiding your Sponsor:
+Here are three things to request from your Sponsor:

 - SAY MY NAME: “I would love for you to say my name when you see opportunities to highlight my value in your interactions with others.”